martinlackner/abcvoting/paper/paper.md

 a basis for experimental evaluations of new concepts.

-Moreover, many computational problems related to ABC elections are computationally hard (NP-hard or harder).
+Moreover, many computational problems related to ABC elections are computationally difficult (NP-hard or harder).
 For example, many ABC voting rules are formulated as optimization problems, where the goal is find a committee maximizing a certain score.
 As there are exponentially many possible committees, it requires effort to find